rflamary/OTML_DS3_2018/README.md

 The slides of the Cours by Marco Cuturi will be downloadable [here](#).

-More information can be found in the [Coimputational Optimal Transport](https://arxiv.org/pdf/1803.00567.pdf) book.
+More information can be found in the [Computational Optimal Transport](https://arxiv.org/pdf/1803.00567.pdf) book.

 ### Practical Sessions